 Santa Claus is a Christmas icon, but he wouldn't be anywhere without his reindeer.
 They are an integral part of the Santa Claus legend and bring joy to millions of people.
 Learn the names of Santa's reindeer yourself to prepare for the holiday season.

-Santa's Eight Reindeer Names
+Santa's 10 Reindeer Names

 Santa's original eight reindeer made their first appearance in the 1823 poem, "A Visit from St. Nicholas," in the Troy Sentinel newspaper.
 Its author was anonymous.
 The poem was later attributed to Clement C. Moore when he included it in a volume of his works.
 The poem would later be known as "The Night Before Christmas."
 Additional reindeer joined the ranks later, bringing the number up to ten:

 - Dunder (today, Donner)